pyccel/pyccel/README.md

 If Pyccel has been significant in your research, and you would like to acknowledge the project in your academic publication, we would ask that you cite the following paper:

-Bourne et al., (2023).
+Bourne, Güçlü, Hadjout and Ratnani (2023).
 Pyccel: a Python-to-X transpiler for scientific high-performance computing.
 Journal of Open Source Software, 8(83), 4991, https://doi.org/10.21105/joss.04991

 The associated bibtex can be found [here](https://github.com/pyccel/pyccel/blob/devel/pyccel.bib).